|

 a deepening of it, I think, comes if you read about the apparitions at

-making it clear to them that many souls go to hell
+making it clear to them that many souls go to their spiritual destruction

 because they have no one to pray for them.
 Imagine that.
 Pray, she warned,